CMSC389R/Forensics-2/README.md

 Section 4

-Type: SECTION_REFERENCE
+Type: SECTION_REFERENCE⋅⋅
 Data: ```1```

 Section 5

-Type: SECTION_ASCII
+Type: SECTION_ASCII⋅⋅
 Data: ```i wonder when they'll fix their sign?```

 Section 6

-Type: SECTION_ASCII
+Type: SECTION_ASCII⋅⋅
 Data: ```i heard their naan is always fresh```

 Section 7

-Type: SECTION_COORDS
+Type: SECTION_COORDS⋅⋅
 Data: ```(38.9910941, -76.9328019)```

 These coordinates appear to lead us to the street right infront of the Food Factory in College Park!